microsoft/AICentral/README.md

 ### Features

 - Minimal overhead - written on Asp.Net Core, on dotnet 8.
 One of the fastest web-servers in the business.
+- Enable advanced Azure APIm scenarios such as passing a Subscription Key, and a JWT from libraries like PromptFlow that don't support that out-of-the-box.
 - Lightweight out-the-box token metrics surfaced through Open Telemetry
   - **Does not buffer and block streaming**
   - Use for PTU Chargeback scenarios